HZ-HBO-ICT/Laravel-CoreUI/README.md

 ## Usage

-To use the template, create a blade file and extend the layout with `@extends('coreui::page')`.
+To use the template, create a blade file and extend the layout with `@extends('coreui::master')`.

 This template yields multiple sections, all of them optional: